-FOMO like any family has running costs, they are not high, less than a £5,000 per centre per year, but they are essential to the running of the programmes.
-If you can help by donating on a regular basis then as a family we can budget for the essentials.
+FOMO like any family has running costs.
+They are not high, less than £5,000 per center per year, but they are essential to the running of the programs.
+If you can help by donating on a regular basis, then we can budget for the essentials as a family.
 Get a friend to help as well.

 Estimated costs have gone during, this is due to the nearly 100% increase in basic food and fuel prices and a current almost 30% inflation rate.
 The devalued pound and transport costs also means that all imported goods and materials costs have increased.

 - Click – Mosquito Nets (Priority)